 Student Name: Current Grade Level:

 Course Recommended by Teacher:

 Course Requested by Parent:

-If this class is replacing an existing course request, please fit this class. list the class that is to be removed from your schedule in order to
+If this class is replacing an existing course refit this class. • is to be remove ed from your schedule in order to

-Current academic course aligned to the course requested l:
+Current academic course aligned to the cou ırse requested:

 Grades: Q1 Q2 Q3 Q4 Final

 Prior Prerequisite Course (if applicable): Final Grade:

-Briefly describe why you are requesting a course for which prerequisite(s) h you were not recommended or for which you do not have the
+Briefly describe why you are requesting a coprerequisite(s). • -

-What caused you not to not be recommended and/or ear n the required prerequisites?
+What caused you not to not be recommend led and/or earn the required pre requisites?

-cessful in your requested course, if approved?
+What strategies do you plan on putting in p

-ALL WAIVER REQUESTS MUST BE S UBMITTED BY THE SECOND WEEK IN JUNE
+ALL WAIVER REQUESTS S MUST BE SUBM IITTED BY TH IE SECOND W VEEK IN JUNE

 Parent Signature: Date:

 Student Signature: Date:

 Counselor Signature: Date:

-PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.
+PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHE DULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.

 APPROVED NOT APPROVED

 Principal Signature: Date: